 The deadline to register to vote in this State is 25 days before the day of the election.
 Forms that are received by the county board of elections office or postmarked by the deadline are accepted as valid applications for the upcoming election.
 Also, agency and DMV voter registration transactions that are completed by the deadline are accepted as valid for the upcoming election.
 Applicants will be notified by the county board of elections of their precinct and polling place assignments.

-All voter registration forms for the 2019 Municipal Election are due by 5PM on Friday, October 11, 2019.
-If a voter misses the voter registration deadline but would still like to register, they may do so during the One-Stop “Early Voting” Period beginning on Wednesday, October 16, 2019.
+All voter registration forms for the 2022 Statewide General Election are due by 5PM on Friday, October 14, 2022.
+If a voter misses the voter registration deadline but would still like to register, they may do so during the One-Stop “Early Voting” Period beginning on Thursday, October 20, 2022.

 To register to vote and vote in a North Carolina county, a person must meet the following qualifications: